chef/automate/components/docs-chef-io/content/automate/data_collection.md

     weight = 20
 +++

-# Audit Cookbook + InSpec + Automate 2 Versions Support Matrix
+# Audit Cookbook + InSpec + Automate Versions Support Matrix

-Refer to the [following Supported Versions list](https://github.com/chef-cookbooks/audit#chef-automate) to confirm a full set of working versions for your chef-client, Audit cookbook, InSpec, and Automate 2.
+Refer to the [following Supported Versions list](https://github.com/chef-cookbooks/audit#chef-automate) to confirm a full set of working versions for your chef-client, Audit cookbook, InSpec, and Automate.
 When these do not match up, ingestion problems can occur because the messages will not show up in the expected format.

 # Node Run and Audit Data Collection